ddev/ddev/docs/content/users/install/shell-completion.md

         tar -zxf ddev_shell_completion_scripts.${VERSION}.tar.gz
         ```
     2. Run `sudo mkdir -p /usr/share/bash-completion/completions && sudo cp ddev_bash_completion.sh /usr/share/bash-completion/completions/ddev`.
 This deploys the `ddev_bash_completion.sh` script where it needs to be.
 Again, every Linux distro has a different technique, and you may have to figure yours out.
+    3. Remember to reload your shell with `$ exec zsh` or by closing and reopening your terminal.

     If you installed DDEV using `apt install` then the `ddev_bash_completion.sh` file is already available in `/usr/bin/ddev_bash_completion.sh`.
 Starting with DDEV v1.21.2 this will be automatically installed into `/usr/share/bash-completion/completions`.